 In addition, today, there are over 150 pesticide-related products registered for use both indoors and outdoors that contain DE.
 There are also thousands of non-pesticide, food grade diatomaceous earth products that are used on the skin, in food, and in supplements or medications.

+There are a number of ways to use DE.
 Some of the most popular diatomaceous earth uses include:

 - pet nutrition products